semaphoreci/semaphore/docs/docs/getting-started/migration/circle.md

 </TabItem>
 <TabItem value="semaphore" label="Semaphore YAML">

-On Semaphore you can connect secrets to all jobs in a block.
+On Semaphore, we create the [secret](../../using-semaphore/secrets) at the organization or project level and activate it on a block.

+The secret's contents are automatically injected as environment variables in all jobs in that block.

 ```yaml
 blocks: